Geelong Galaxy United

 Geelong Galaxy United is an Australian Soccer club based in Geelong Australia.
 It is the only women's only soccer club in the Geelong region.

 History

-The club was formed in 2016 and was an inaugural member of the National Premier Leagues Victoria Women (NPLW) in Victoria.
+The club was formed in 2016 as a joint venture of Greater Geelong Galaxy Girls and Surfcoast FC.
+The club was the only regional team in the inaugural National Premier Leagues Victoria Women (NPLW) in Victoria.

+Banyul-warri Fields in Torquay was the clubs home ground in 2016.

+Vince Ierardo was head coach in their first season as Galaxy reach the grand final of the WNPL league losing to Calder United.

-In 2016 and 2017 the club made the NPLW grand final coming runners-up on both occasions.
+In 2017 the club made the NPLW grand final, again coming runners-up.

+In 2019, The club relocates to Stead Park - the home of Geelong Soccer Club.

-In 2019, the Senior team was relegated to the newly formed Victorian Premier League Women (VPLW).
+The Senior team was relegated to the newly formed Victorian Premier League Women (VPLW).
 Reducing the NPLW to eight teams from the metropolitan Melbourne area.

-Recent

-The club has moved from former home at Stead park, Norlane to Hume reserve in Bell Park - the home ground of Corio Soccer Club.
+In 2021 the club has moved from former home at Stead park, Norlane to Hume reserve in Bell Park - the home ground of Corio Soccer Club.

+In 2024, The club announced they have reached an agreement with Geelong Rangers to utilise their home ground of Myers Reserve in Bell Post Hill.